zeroerrequattro/ems-flasher-gui/README.md

 This code uses wxPython to display the windows and the dialogs in this app.<br>
 It uses py2app to create the application on OSX.

+To make ems-flasher works, you need to have [libusb installed](http://libusb.info/).<br>
+For a precompiled libusb package, [you can get it there](http://www.ellert.se/twain-sane/).

 ### Download
-If you just want to get the app, [Download it here](http://labs.biggiogero.net/ems/ems-flasher-gui.zip).
+If you just want to get the app, [Download it here](http://labs.biggiogero.net/ems/ems-flasher-gui.zip).<br>
 It has also a compiled ems-flasher included.

 ### Installation & Build